apptainer/singularity-userdocs/mpi.rst

    container?
 Is the MPI stack in the container configured correctly to use them?

-We recommend using the Singularity Google Group or Slack Channel to ask for MPI advice from the Singularity community.
-HPC cluster configurations vary greatly and most MPI problems are related to MPI / interconnect configuration, and not caused by issues in Singularity itself.
+We recommend using the {Singularity} Google Group or Slack Channel to ask for MPI advice from the {Singularity} community.
+HPC cluster configurations vary greatly and most MPI problems are related to MPI / interconnect configuration, and not caused by issues in {Singularity}
+itself.